Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 This query will complete in a few seconds even with a large number of clients.

-The GUI search bar now can search for IP addresses, and the online only filter is much faster as a result!
+The GUI search bar can now search for IP addresses (e.g. `ip:192.168*`), and the online only filter is much faster as a result!

 ![Searching is much faster](searching.png)

-Another benefit is rapid index searching is that we can now quickly estimate how many hosts will be affected by a hunt (calculated how many hosts are included and how many are excluded from the hunt).
+Another benefit of rapid index searching is that we can now quickly estimate how many hosts will be affected by a hunt (calculated based on how many hosts are included and how many are excluded from the hunt).
 When users have multiple label groups this helps to quickly understand how targeted a specific hunt is.

 ![Estimating hunt scope](hunt.png)